Stories

 I don't think I impressed her at all.

-The next weekend, she was back, looking even more beautiful.
+The following weekend, she was back, looking even more beautiful.
 She and I ran into each other in the hall.
-She was almost as tall as I in her heels.
 She was carrying a bunch of flowers.
 I insulted her again.
 "Who would buy YOU flowers?"

 "Everyone, because I'm everyone's sweetheart," was her quick reply.